The Blue Stone

 The Blue Stone (Den blå stein) is a monument in the city of Bergen, Norway.
 The stone is 9 m long, and made of Brazilian sodalite.
 It is resting on a stone block, which gives it a characteristic inclination towards the northeast.
 The entire sculpture is placed on a larger foundation along with a smaller gray square stone sculpture that appears as a cover to an opening at the end of the foundation.
-It is considered a typical meeting point for the locals.
-In 2007 the rock was covered with pink plastic as a part of a marketing stunt, and after the 2011 Norway attacks it was used as a memorial site and covered with flowers.

 The monument was made by Asbjørn Andersen, and presented to the city 27 March 1993 as a gift from the Kavli Trust, who were celebrating their 100th anniversary.

+The stone is located right next to the main square of Bergen, Torgallmenningen.